mboratko/redmine_latex_mathjax/README.md

 $$\sum_i x_i$$

-Hit 'Preview' or 'Save' to let them show up.
+Hit 'Preview' or 'Save' to make the notation show up.

 FAQ